Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • lowering blood pressure;

-• anticholinergic effects (tremor of the fingers, dry mouth, constipation, heart palpitations, visual impairment);
+• anticholinergic effects (tremor of the fingers, dry mouth, constipation, palpitations, visual disturbances);

 • addictive .

-Due to the hypnotic effect, drugs of this generation are not recommended for pupils, students, drivers and people engaged in potentially hazardous activities.
+Due to the hypnotic effect, drugs of this generation are not recommended for pupils, students, drivers and people involved in potentially hazardous activities.

-All such drugs cause a specific reaction. tachyphylaxis (addiction), which is expressed by a noticeable decrease in effectiveness during prolonged use and requiring the replacement of the active ingredient of the drug for another substance every 20 days.
+All such drugs cause a specific reaction. tachyphylaxis (addiction), which is expressed by a noticeable decrease in effectiveness during long-term use and requiring the replacement of the active ingredient of the drug with another substance every 20 days.

 Advantages

-In certain cases, doctors have learned to use some of the above-described disadvantages of 1st generation drugs for good.
+In certain cases, doctors have learned to use some of the above disadvantages of 1st generation drugs for good.

-For example, sedative /hypnotic the action of these therapeutic agents will be useful for allergic diseases with parallel unbearable itching of the skin ( atopic dermatitis during an exacerbation), bringing a long-awaited dream into the patient's life.
+For example, sedative /hypnotic the action of these therapeutic agents will be useful in allergic diseases with parallel intolerable skin itching ( atopic dermatitis during an exacerbation), bringing long-awaited sleep to the patient's life.

-Anticholinergic effects , including dry mucous membranes, is useful in therapy bronchitis (for allergic cough) and rhinitis (from a cold), accompanied by abundant secretion of fluid.
+Anticholinergic effects , including dry mucous membranes, useful in therapy bronchitis (for allergic cough) and rhinitis (from the coryza), accompanied by a profuse liquid secretion.

-All first-generation drugs, even those produced abroad, are quite inexpensive, and domestic manufacturers produce even cheaper analogs.
+All first-generation drugs, even those produced abroad, are quite inexpensive, and domestic manufacturers produce even cheaper analogues.

-Due to the pronounced negative systemic effects and the body's habituation to the active ingredient of the drug, 1st generation drugs are not suitable for long-term therapy.
+Due to the pronounced negative systemic effects and the body's addiction to the active ingredient of the drug, 1st generation drugs are not suitable for long-term therapy.

-Drowsiness and sedation seriously limits the number of patients who can be prescribed these drugs.
+Drowsiness and sedative effect seriously limits the number of patients who can be prescribed these drugs.

 List of 1st generation antihistamines, table